 - Adjusting hours of employment - should it become necessary to shift the student from full-time to part-time, we will ensure that students still receive a work term credit

 - If a student does not feel safe - while on work term, if a student feels unsafe or feels they cannot continue, we have taken the position that Co-op students will not be negatively assessed

 - Withdrawing Offers of Employment - if it becomes absolutely necessary to withdraw offers of employment, as the role no longer is required, please know, students will not be negatively impacted academically

-If your organization has made the definitive decision to cancel roles for the Summer, please let the student and the team know as soon as possible, so we can support them in searching for alternative opportunities.
+If your organization has made the definitive decision to cancel roles, please let the student and the team know as soon as possible, so we can support them in searching for alternative opportunities.

 What we ask of you: